 Investments in Companies with Business Related to Commodities.
 As explained under "Fundamental Restrictions" below, the Fund does not invest directly in commodities.
 However, the Fund may from time to time invest in securities of companies whose business is related to commodities, or in registered investment companies or other companies that invest directly or indirectly, in commodities.
-For example, the Fund may invest in companies whose business is related to mining of precious or other metals (e.g., gold, silver, etc.), or in registered investment companies that invest in securities of mining companies and related instruments (including, without limitation, the underlying commodities).
-Investments in equity securities of companies that invest in precious metals and other companies are subject to a number of risks.
-For example, the prices of precious metals or other commodities can make sharp movements, up or down, in response to cyclical economic conditions, political events or the monetary policies of various countries, any of which may adversely affect the value of companies whose business is related to such commodities, or the value of investment companies and other companies investing in such businesses or commodities.
+For example, the Fund may invest in companies that invest in securities of mining of precious or other metals (e.g., gold, silver, etc.), or in registered investment companies that invest in securities of mining companies and related instruments (including, without limitation, the underlying commodities).
+Investments in equity securities of companies that invest in precious metals and other commodities are subject to a number of risks.
+For example, the prices of precious metals or other commodities can make sharp movements, up or down, in response to cyclical economic conditions, political events or the monetary policies of various countries, any of which may adversely affect the value of companies whose business is related to such commodities.
 Furthermore, such companies are subject to risks related to fluctuations of prices and perceptions of value in the commodities markets generally.

 Forward Commitments and When-Issued Securities.
 The Fund may purchase, directly or indirectly, whenissued securities and commit to purchase securities for a fixed price at a future date beyond customary settlement time.
 Purchasing securities on a when-issued or forward commitment basis involves a risk of loss if the value of the security to be purchased declines prior to the settlement date, which risk is in addition to the risk of decline in value of the Fund's other assets.
 In addition, no income accrues to the purchaser of when-issued securities during the period prior to issuance.
 Although the Fund would generally purchase securities on a when-issued or forward commitment basis with the intention of acquiring securities for its portfolio, the Fund may dispose of a when-issued security or forward commitment prior to settlement if the Adviser deems it appropriate to do so.
 The Fund may realize short-term gains or losses upon such sales.
+Rule 18f-4 under the 1940 Act permits the Fund to invest in securities on a when-issued or forward-settling basis, or with a non-standard settlement cycle, notwithstanding the limitation on the issuance of senior securities in Section 18 of the 1940 Act, provided that the Fund intends to physically settle the transaction and the transaction will settle within 35 days of its trade date (the "Delayed-Settlement Securities Provision").
+A when-issued, forward-settling, or non-standard settlement cycle security that does not satisfy the Delayed-Settlement Securities Provision is treated as a derivatives transaction under Rule 18f-4.